olliephillips/tinyMQTT/README.md

 # tinyMQTT

-Testing ideas branch

 Stripped out JavaScript MQTT module that does basic PUB/SUB.
-Minifies to 1.4KB, intended for devices running Espruino, particularly the ESP8266.
+Minifies to 1.3KB, intended for devices running Espruino, particularly the ESP8266.

 - Supports QoS 0 only.
 - Supports authentication on username and password.